Close Up Photo of Mining Rig

 You can have a better idea about this flow in the following picture:

-Said that, let’s set up the time service.
+Without further ado, let’s set up the time service!

 How to configure NTP server